 It all starts with a plan.
 Before jumping into implementation, you must have a strategy in place.
 Depending on the maturity of your organization’s marketing, your plans can be more or less ambitious.
 Adopting a crawl, walk, run approach will allow you to start small and grow from the experience.
 Sitecore Experience Analytics will help you measure the impact of your marketing efforts.

 Few organizations have reached the kind of digital marketing maturity considered ideal.
 Don’t worry if yours isn’t one of them.
 Strategic readiness isn’t something you have or you don’t — it’s a process you grow into.
 The farther along you are, the more you can leverage the powerful features and functionality within Sitecore.

 Do You Have a Vision and a Plan?

-Do you have digital marketing goals and Key Performance Indicators (KPIs) defined?
-Identifying marketing goals is fundamental to track Engagement Value.
+Digital Marketing Goals and Key Performance Indicators (KPIs) – Identifying marketing goals is fundamental to track Engagement Value.
 Additionally, you should have a KPI defined for the most important goals and for each marketing objective.

-Have you decided what Sitecore marketing features you are going to start using?
-Your strategy must clearly outline what marketing features you will start with.
+Sitecore marketing features – Your strategy must clearly outline what marketing features you will start with.
 Don’t hesitate to get help from consultants if you need guidance determining what features are best to get you started.